 Neither signs nor laboratory tests are specific for stomach ulcers.
 Endoscopy is the only reliable method of diagnosis for this disorder.

 Complications related to stomach ulcers are most frequent and severe in foals and include perforation of the stomach and gastroesophageal reflux (a condition similar to acid reflux in humans).
-Some ulcers in the region where the stomach joins the intestine can cause constriction; this complication is seen in both foals and adult horses.
+Some ulcers in the region where the stomach joins the intestine can cause constriction, delaying the exit of food from the stomach and worsening the stomach ulcers; this complication is seen in both foals and adult horses.
 In rare cases, severe stomach ulceration causes thickening and contracture of the stomach.

 Suppressing or reducing the level of acidity in the stomach to protect the stomach wall is the primary treatment objective.
-This can be accomplished with several types of medication including antacids, histamine type-2 receptor antagonists, and proton pump inhibitors.
+Several types of medications, including antacids, histamine type-2 receptor antagonists, and proton pump inhibitors, have been used.
 Proton pump inhibitors are the most effective way to treat and prevent ulcers.
 One medication, omeprazole, is licensed to treat and prevent ulcers in horses.
-To treat ulcers in your horse, the veterinarian will consider the animal's overall health and condition, the severity of the ulcer(s), and other factors before recommending a treatment program.
+To treat ulcers in your horse, the veterinarian will consider the animal’s overall health and condition, the severity of the ulcer(s), and other factors before recommending a treatment program.
 Prevention of ulcers is preferable to treatment once they are present.
 This can be accomplished by a combination of managing the risk factors (feeding schedule, stall confinement, travel, and training) and using medication designed for ulcer prevention.